eilifso/sumstud-2022/docs/shu-osher.md

 ![ramses overplot](images/shu-osher/ramses_overplot.png)

 It is apparent that changing the `slope` parameter does not change the solution in any noticeable way, at least when we are only looking at the final time step.
-We can examine the system at an earlier time step, e.g. at snapshot 5: